 I am

-conducting an on-going on-line survey regarding Sleep-Related Female Orgasms
+conducting an on-going online survey regarding Sleep-Related Female Orgasms

-and Sex Dreams.
-I need responses
+and Sex Dreams.� I need responses

-from women of all ages, especially ages 60 and above.
-If you would like to participate, please click
+from women of all ages, especially ages 60 and above.� If you would like to participate, please

-here.
+click here.

-to increasing interest, I recently published my doctoral dissertation on Sleep-Related Female Orgasms: A Survey of Biological, Psychological,
+data, and plan to eventually update Waking as appropriate.� I also published my doctoral dissertation on Sleep-Related Female Orgasms:

-Sociological, and Cultural Factors, in
+A Survey of Biological, Psychological, Sociological, and Cultural Factors, in

-book form.
-It is available at my e-store
+book form.� Each are available at my

 This

-those who might be interested in this topic.
-This
+dissertation for those who might be interested.�

 Return to my sex therapy and